valancej/documentation/_general/integrations/redline13.md

 To run your RedLine13 load tests on Codeship Basic, you will need to add your API Key to your Codeship project's [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %})

-- `REDLINE13_API_KEY`
+- `RedLine13_API_KEY`

-You can get the API Key from your RedLine13 account after [registering for a RedLine13 account](https://www.redline13.com/Account/apikey).
+You can get the API Key from your RedLine13 account after [registering for a RedLine13 account](https://www.RedLine13.com/Account/apikey).

 ### Other Settings

 The test runner provides for multiple configuration items which can be managed via environment variables.
 These variables can also be configured in your Codeship project's environment variables.

-- `TIMEOUT` # of seconds before test consider failure, default 900s
+- `TIMEOUT` # of seconds before test consider failure, default 900 seconds
 - `SUCCESS_RATE` % of test cases that must pass for success, default 0 - always pass
-- `RESPONSE_TIME` response time must be less than this for success, default 10000ms
+- `RESPONSE_TIME` response time must be less than this for success, default 10000 milliseconds

 ### Adding Setup Commands